learn-co-curriculum/react-hooks-redux-data-flow/README.md

 }
 ```

-This makes it very explicit and clear that `action.type` is the information we
+This makes it very explicit that `action.type` is the information we are
-are switching on to make our decision on how to change the state.
+switching on to make our decision about how to change the state.

-We'll talk about this more in-depth later, but it is important that when we
+We'll talk about this in depth later, but it is important that when we change
-change the state we never return `null` or `undefined`.
-We'll cover this by
+the state we never return `null` or `undefined`.
+We'll cover this by adding a
-adding a `default` case to our function.
+`default` case to our function.

 ```js
 function changeState(state, action) {